daniel1124/AI-algorithms/README.md

 # Play against a test agent
 To play against a test agent, use `python submit.py play_isolation`.
 (If you are a TA, add the option `--provider udacity`).

+In order to configure the game against the test agent, make sure to edit `challenge_config.json` as desired.
+Here's an exaplanation of the keys:

+- `play_as` - This sets you as either player 1 or player 2.
+Valid values are `player1` and `player2`.
+- `opponent` - chooses the test AI that you play against.
+Valid values are `Minimax`, `AlphaBeta`, `Thad`, and `Random`.

 # Submit your code
 To submit your code to have it evaluated for a grade, use `python submit.py assignment_1`.
 You may submit as many times as you like.
 The last submission before the deadline will be used to determine your grade.